vitalets/global-cache/examples/cleanup/README.md

-# Cleanup Example with Global Storage
+# Data Cleanup with Global Storage

-This example demonstrates how to implement proper data cleanup with global storage.
+An example of proper data cleanup with global storage.

 ## Details
 - A test user is lazily created in `beforeAll` hook and its ID is stored in the global storage.